 - First get clean, then bathe.
-The baths themselves are for relaxing, so make sure to shower thoroughly before you get in.
-At onsen and sento, before you reach the baths you’ll enter a washing area where you can shower and get clean for the bath.
+At onsen and sento, before you reach the baths you’ll enter a washing area.
+The baths themselves are for relaxing!

 - Large towel, small towel.
 At onsen you’ll be provided with two towels: one large and one small.
-The large one is for fully drying off after your relaxing soak; take the small one to (not into) the bath with you, however it’s important not to let the towel touch the water!
+The large one is for fully drying off after your relaxing soak; take the small one to (not into) the bath with you, however it’s important not to let the towel touch the water.
 Most Japanese people place the towel either on their head or on a nearby rock or other surface.
-(At sento the same rule applies, though you typically bring your own towel, or buy one for a small fee at the front desk).

-Even if you consider yourself a chopsticks expert, you might not be aware of some important chopsticks etiquette.
+Even if you consider yourself a chopsticks expert, you might not be aware of some important ohashi etiquette.
 While much of this is common sense, some might surprise you:

 - Don’t stick your chopsticks into a bowl of rice, as this is reminiscent of a funeral rite.